paulwinex/houdini_install_script/README.md

 ### What is it

-Automatically download and install last Houdini build.
+Automatically downloads and installs last Houdini build.
 Good solution for studio pipeline!

 ### What does it do

 - Login in SideFx site using USERNAME and PASSWORD
-- Looking for the last Houdini production build on page http://www.sidefx.com/download/daily-builds/
+- Looking for the latest Houdini production build on page http://www.sidefx.com/download/daily-builds/
-- Download the last build if not downloaded or file is broken
+- Download the latest build if not downloaded or file is broken
 - Extract archive (Linux)
 - Start silent installation Houdini only (no Engine or any Servers)